 With several film and television credits to his name, Bryan has appeared in the drama ‘Living with the Law’ and played in the title role in the short ‘Monsieur Clown’.

 His live work extends into a lot of children’s entertainment, presenting a wide range of characters and odd-ball villains as well as a storyteller.
 (He does have a NSW current Working with Children check number.)

 As a director and producer he has worked on the Australian premiere of ‘Beginner at Life‘ by Alana Ruben Free, Alan Mackay’s ‘The Boy on the Roof’ (another production of which he acted in early in his career), ‘Just Once‘ by Alex Broun, as well as Andrew Bergman’s comedy ‘Social Security‘.
 His first Yulefest Blue Mountains production ‘The 8: Reindeer Monologues’, written by Jeff Goode, was staged in July 21012.
-This was followed in 2013 by his first The Goon Show LIVE! which has since become his major project, returning each Yuelfest to the Blue Mountains as well as touring.
+This was followed in 2013 by his first The Goon Show LIVE!.

 In addition to his portfolio of work, Bryan also conceived and co-developed the collection of short works ‘Birth Death and Everything Between’, which he staged at Sydney’s TAP Gallery in conjunction with a visual art exhibition.
 This collection of works featured writing by WH Auden, Kathy Lette, Helen Garner, Alexia Kelly, Brett Maverix, Vince Melton, Cass Cumerford and Tania Yuki.